-DWDM (Dense Wavelength Division Multiplexing) is an optical technology used in fiber optics to increase bandwidth over existing fiber optic backbones.
-Due to the large capacity, high survivability and flexibility, DWDM technology is common to be seen in backbone network and long haul transmission.
+DWDM (Dense Wavelength Division Multiplexing) is an optical technology used in networks to increase bandwidth over existing fiber optic backbones.
+Due to the large capacity, high survivability and flexibility, DWDM solution is commonly seen in backbone network and long haul transmission.
 However, in the actual cases, problems like optical fiber faults and line interruption may affect the communication and services that carried by optical fibers.
 Therefore, a secured DWDM network is required to address these issues.
-Here presents five common solutions for the secured DWDM network.
+Here presents five common DWDM solutions for securing the optical network.

-To minimize the network risks and cater to the network monitoring, here lists five DWDM transport network solutions, that is, OLP, OPD, OPM, ring network protection and complete protection.
-The following sample solutions all adopt 40CH DWDM Mux/Demux with 10G DWDM 80 km transceivers, and G.652 fiber grade by default.
-In the point-to-point network, 80 km distance is designed with the fiber attenuation of 0.25dB per kilometer.
+To minimize the network risks and cater to the network monitoring, here lists five DWDM transport network solutions, that is OLP, OPD, OPM, ring network protection and complete protection.
+The following sample DWDM solutions all adopt 40CH DWDM Mux/Demux with 10G DWDM 80 km transceivers, and G.652 fiber grade by default.
+In the point-to-point network, 80km distance is designed with the fiber attenuation of 0.25dB per kilometer.
 In the three-point ring network, the distance between every two sites is 40 km.

 Optical Line Protection (OLP)